GuillermoHazebrouck/gnav/README.md

 ## Installation of Gavilan on your Linux PC
 If you want to make serious changes to Gavilan, it is recommended you do it from a Linux PC.
 In that case, do not run the `install.sh` script, but simply use your package manager to install the OpenGL and GLFW development libraries.
 The Ada compiler can be obtained from [GNAT](https://www.adacore.com/download).
 It is recommended to use the Gnat community edition.

+## Running a recorded file
+Every time the progam is launched, a recording is started (independently on the type of data streaming).
+The recording files are stored in $GNAV_PATH/Gavilan/bin/replay/.

+To replay a recorded file you need to start Gavilan as follows:

+GAVILAN_OPTIONS=FILE_STREAM='your file name'.dat ./run_gavilan.sh DEVEL

 ## Testing G-NAV in FlightGear

 If you want to test the G-NAV computer in a simulated environment (to see if it is something for you before buying the hardware), you can use FlightGear in your Linux PC.
 This is actually very simple: